 Bicycle Accidents: What to do After a Crash?

-Bicycle Accident and Injury Attorneys serving clients in Woodland Park, Wayne, Paterson, and across Passaic County NJ
+Bicycle Accident and Injury Attorneys serving clients in Little Falls, Woodland Park, Wayne, Paterson, and across Passaic County NJ

 If you are a cyclist, you know that sharing the road with cars can be dangerous.
 In many areas, bike lanes do not exist and your journey is relegated to a narrow strip of the shoulder along the dangerous roadway.
 Adding to safety concerns are the lack of awareness that motor vehicle operators often have.
 Additionally, objects in the roadway, potholes, parked cars, and impermissible items in bike lanes all pose safety risks.
 No matter the cause, there are certain things you should do if you have been involved in a bicycle accident.